tronketh/Document-Management/README.md

   * in documentManagement\src\GUI\DashboardGUI.java change the path in line 143 to any valid path in your system.
 This is the default path
   * in documentManagement\src\database\DatabaseUpdateValues.java change the path at line number 57 to any path where you want the added documents to end up.
 * If uploading anywhere do credit this repo.
+* To run, run the jar file documentManagement\Builds\Runnable.jar

 # Contributions